toolleeo/cli-apps/README.md

 * [Dwarf fortress](http://www.bay12games.com/dwarves/) - A fantasy game using ASCII art graphical representation of the game environment; it features a rich environment with many options and possibilities.
 * [freesweep](http://www.upl.cs.wisc.edu/~hartmann/sweep/) - A Minesweeper clone for the terminal which allows you to configure settings such as table rows and columns up to 1024x1024!), percentage of bombs, colors and also has a highscores table.
 * [gambit](https://github.com/maaslalani/gambit) - Chess board in your terminal.
+* [GameShell](https://github.com/phyver/GameShell) - GameShell was devised as a tool to help university students to engage with a real shell, in a way that encourages learning while also having fun.
 * [Language-games](https://github.com/Hellisotherpeople/Language-games) - Dead simple games made with word vectors.
 * [minesweeper](https://github.com/gazpachoking/minesweeper) - Cross-platform terminal based minesweeper.
 * [Nethack](http://nethack.org/) - Single player rogue-like dungeon exploration game.